Hamsss/TRAIL/README.md

-# TRAIL
+# TRAIL: Trajectory-Based Representation and Integration for Limiting Over-Smoothing

-Paper - TRAIL: Trajectory-Based Representation and Integration for Limiting Over-Smoothing Link - https://link.springer.com/article/10.1007/s10994-026-07015-z
+Link - https://link.springer.com/article/10.1007/s10994-026-07015-z

 In order to operate this code, you must first install the packages listed in the requirement.txt.
 However, since everyone has a different computer environment, we strongly recommend using the docker container to build a code-driven environment.